Disaster Manual: Section 9 - Insurance Issues

 You may be approached by a public adjuster (PA) who will offer to assist you in handling or expediting your insurance claims in return for a percentage of your insurance benefit payments.
 A PA can help an insured to prepare, present, and settle a home property insurance claim.
 Their fee in Texas is capped at 10 percent of the insurance settlement.
 They must be licensed.
 To check to see if a PA is licensed, you can e-mail License@tdi.gov or call 512-676-6500.
 They also must be free of any conflict of interest.
 They cannot work for anyone who might financially benefit from repairing, rebuilding, or salvaging your home.
 If you choose to use a PA, choose wisely— choose someone licensed and with experience and references.

-Remember that all of the following information and answers to FAQs do not substitute for the four corners of the insurance policy.
+Remember that all of the following information and answers to FAQs do not substitute for the insurance contract you signed.
 It is important that you read your insurance policy very carefully.

-Answers to Questions about the National Flood Insurance Program: If you need information about your flood policy or help with your claim, you can call the NFIP help center at (800) 427- 4661 or, if your issue is still not resolved, you may contact the Office of the Flood Insurance Advocate at https://www.fema.gov/webform/flood-insurance-advocate-ask-question.
+Answers to Questions about the National Flood Insurance Program: If you need information about your flood policy or help with your claim, you can call the NFIP help center at (800) 427- 4661 or go to www.floodsmart.gov or, if your issue is still not resolved, you may contact the Office of the Flood Insurance Advocate at https://www.fema.gov/webform/flood-insurance-advocate-ask-question.

-You can find FEMA’s flood insurance manual (effective April 1, 2016) at http://www.fema.gov/media-library/assets/documents/115549.
+You can find FEMA’s flood insurance manual at https://www.fema.gov/medialibrary/assets/documents/178743 (effective April 1, 2019).
 You can also find more detailed NFIP information at the nonprofit united policyholders website, http://unitedpolicyholders.org/blog/houston-flooding-insurance-claim-help.

 If your car was damaged in a disaster other than a flood and was in a garage, carport, or outside, it may be covered by your auto policy and NOT your homeowners policy.
 The claim must then be made to the appropriate insurance agency for your auto policy.